numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Since it will be necessary to fall back to the old definitions for backward compatibility, the array object may not be available.
-However, passing a "fake" array in which mainly the datatype is defined is probably be a sufficient workaround
+However, passing a "fake" array in which mainly the datatype is defined is probably a sufficient workaround
 (see backward compatibility; alignment information may sometimes also be desired).

 Although not extensively used outside of NumPy itself, the currently ``PyArray_Descr`` is a public structure.
-This is especially also true for the ``ArrFunctions`` structure stored in the ``f`` field.
+This is especially also true for the ``PyArray_ArrFuncs`` structure stored in the ``f`` field.
 Due to compatibility they may need to remain supported for a very long time, with the possibility of replacing them by functions that dispatch to a newer API.